PagePerfecttech/acps-news/README.md

-# Vizag News 📰
+# ACPS News 📰

-Vizag News is a modern Telugu news application that displays articles in a card format with a vertical swipe navigation system.
-Built specifically for Telugu-speaking audiences, it provides an intuitive and engaging way to consume news content.
+ACPS News is a modern news application that displays articles in a card format with a vertical swipe navigation system.
+Built to provide an intuitive and engaging way to consume news content with a focus on educational and community news.

 > **🎉 Latest Update**: All systems fully operational!
 Complete ads management, enhanced share functionality, and 100% Supabase integration.